useblocks/sphinx-emf/docs/usage.rst

     sphinx-emf-cli CONFPY_PATH

-``CONFPY_PATH`` is the path to a Python configuration file (commonly conf.py) that contains all configuration parameters needed for the import.
+``CONFPY_PATH`` is the path to a Python configuration file (commonly conf.py) that contains all configuration parameters requirement for the import.

-The needed parameters are :any:`SphinxEmfCommonConfig` and :any:`SphinxEmfCliConfig`.
+The relevant parameters are fields of :any:`SphinxEmfCommonConfig` and :any:`SphinxEmfCliConfig`.

 Generate ECore XMI from RST